RESEARCH STARTER

 With this diversity, it is not surprising to find that sequences of carbon atoms, alone or mixed with oxygen, nitrogen, and other elements, form cyclic structures by uniting the ends of a chain of atoms.
 What is astonishing is the frequency with which such molecules occur in nature and the fascination they have provided for chemists since the early years of the nineteenth century.

-In the early 1830's, shortly after Friedrich Wohler had shown that the synthesis of organic compounds is possible, he and his friend Justus von Liebig began the study of the carbon compound that is found in the oil of bitter almonds.
+In the early 1830s, shortly after Friedrich Wohler had shown that the synthesis of organic compounds is possible, he and his friend Justus von Liebig began the study of the carbon compound that is found in the oil of bitter almonds.
 They demonstrated that a substantial portion of the carbon structure of this compound remains intact as the molecule is changed from one chemical to another.
 It was to be forty years before a structure was proposed that could successfully account for the marvelous properties of this group of atoms.

 In 1865, August Kekule proposed that the six carbon atoms form a ring.
 Most of benzene’s chemical behavior is now attributed to the presence of six closely associated electrons, but the ring makes it possible.
 Since the earliest known structures of this type had fragrant odors, benzene-based compounds are still referred to as aromatics.

 During the mid-nineteenth century, chemists learned that the carbon compounds related to oils also contain rings.
-These alicyclic compounds use their electrons to bond with hydrogen atoms and are often referred to as saturated, since they have about twice as many hydrogens as the aromatic series.
+These alicyclic compounds use their electrons to bond with hydrogen atoms and are often referred to as saturated since they have about twice as many hydrogens as the aromatic series.

-In the later nineteenth century, it had become apparent that rings of six carbon atoms were the most common structural arrangement in the natural world.
+In the late nineteenth century, it had become apparent that rings of six carbon atoms were the most common structural arrangement in the natural world.
 Some examples of five-carbon-atom rings were also known in the alicyclic series, but there were no recognized examples of any other ring sizes.

 Such a remarkable observation offered an irresistible challenge to chemists who love to propose explanations.
 The great experimentalist Adolf von Baeyer suggested why there are only five- and six-atom rings, never three-, four-, seven-, or eight-.
-Observing Euclid's demand for 60-degree interior angles in an equilateral triangle and carbon's normal bond angle of about 109 degrees, he concluded that the three-carbon ring would be highly strained and therefore unstable.
+Observing Euclid’s demand for 60-degree interior angles in an equilateral triangle and carbon’s normal bond angle of about 109 degrees, he concluded that the three-carbon ring would be highly strained and, therefore, unstable.

 The theory, like the original observation, presented a challenge that could hardly be ignored, and in a few years, the basic reason for its existence had been destroyed.
 Three- and four-carbon rings were prepared in a variety of ways and, in due course, were found in natural compounds.
 A basic function of any scientific theory is to stimulate efforts to prove that it is untrue and unnecessary.

 Proving the existence of and synthesizing larger rings took longer, but it was only five years before chemists were questioning the basic assumption that the rings are flat.
-Ulrich Sachse found that six-carbon rings in a puckered arrangement are without strain.
+Hermann Sachse found that six-carbon rings in a puckered arrangement are without strain.
 Molecular models show that the idea is correct, but they also show two different forms.
 These two isomeric forms, however, had not been found, and the idea was nearly forgotten.

 Isomers are different compounds that share the same composition, or number and kind of atoms, but have structures that are not identical.
 Nearly thirty years later, E. Mohr suggested that the failure to find the expected structural forms might simply result from their being easily interconverted.
 He showed that when two six-carbon-atom rings are joined by sharing two adjacent atoms, they exist in two forms that could be interconverted only with great difficulty.